stefnotch/blog/docs/Pagination/index.md

 # Pagination

 No seriously, this is an entire page all about that little pagination bar at the bottom of some websites.
-This little thing
+This little thing is much trickier than I thought.

 TODO: Put pagination component here, 3 or so examples should do it